ba23-python/bilyanaancheva.github.io/README.md

 I am a Junior Salesforce Marketing Cloud Developer (3x certified) and Junior Full Stack Developer with advanced level of English.
-I will bring to your company invaluable soft skills because I come from the B2B corporate world.
+I will bring to your company invaluable soft skills because I've worked in Agile and Scrum environments and come from the B2B corporate world.

 I started coding after I entered Salesforce and discovered my passion for Frontend and Email Development with HTML, CSS, Javascript, part of my job as Junior SFMC Developer at Cloud Coachers.